jen20/go-event-sourcing-sample/README.md

 ### Unsafe

 The unsafe serializer stores the underlying memory representation of a struct directly.
-This makes it as its name implies unsafe to use.
+This makes it as its name implies unsafe to use if you don´t know that you are doing.
+[Here](https://youtu.be/4xB46Xl9O9Q?t=610) is the video that is the reason for this serializer.